Godwin-Chacko/London-e-commerce-analysis/README.md

  **Revenue**
  - Our top 50 most sold products only account for 4.5% of total revenue and product sales
- - 84% of our revenue came from the Christmas & Holdiay decor category at year end 2019 and **96% of revenue comes from our 3 best performing categories(Baking & Pantry Essentials, Christmas & Holiday Decor, Kids,Retro & Vintage Lunch Bags')**.
+ - 84% of our revenue came from the Christmas & Holiday Merchandise category at year end 2019 and **96% of revenue comes from our 3 best performing categories(Kitchen,Pantry & Select Home Goods, Christmas & Holiday Merchandise, Kids,Retro & Vintage Bags)**.
- - 95% of the changes in revenue for Christmas and Holiday Décor can be explained by how much of the category is sold (R² = 0.95)
+ - 95% of the changes in revenue for Christmas & Holiday Merchandise can be explained by how much of the category is sold (R² = 0.95) and 85% of the variation in revenue forKitchen,Pantry & Select Home Goods can be explained by changes in the quantity sold(R² = 0.85)
-  -85% of the variation in revenue for Baking & Pantry Essentials can be explained by changes in the quantity sold.
+  -
  -  Retro and Vintage kids items were the only cateory where revenue increased YoY(19% growth),
  -
  - For sales made in December 2018, **24 products have only been bought 1 time since then, 85 products have been bought 5 times or less** in 2019